CLUSTER SETSLOT slot <IMPORTING node-id | MIGRATING node-id | NODE node-id | STABLE>

 CLUSTER SETSLOT <slot> MIGRATING <destination-node-id>.

-CLUSTER SETSLOT <slot> NODE <destination-node-id>in the source or destination.
+CLUSTER SETSLOT <slot> NODE <destination-node-id>to the source node.

 - The order of step 1 and 2 is important.
 We want the destination node to be ready to accept